exercism/cpp/exercises/practice/leap/.approaches/boolean-chain/content.md

 ## Short-circuit evaluation

-If a boolean expression's value is not going to change with further evaluations, C++ code will [short-circuit][hort-circuit-evaluation] and skip these "unesssary" evaluations.
+If a boolean expression's value is not going to change with further evaluations, C++ code will [short-circuit][short-circuit-evaluation] and skip these "unesssary" evaluations.
 They might not change the final result of the boolean, but side-effects will not take place.

 ```cpp